Explore Courses

 57. What is Multi-Channel Funnel Report?

-58. What is the best way to track e-commerce sales through Google analytics?
+58. What is the best way to track e-commerce sales through Google Analytics?

-After you install the pixels, go to the admin panel of Google analytics.
+After you install the pixels, go to the admin panel of Google Analytics.
 Under “All website data” you can find “eCommerce settings”.
 Switch on to turn on the eCommerce tracking.
 Also, turn advanced features like Related products or enhanced eCommerce reporting.

 59. Explain Behaviour Flow Report in Google Analytics.

 The behavior flow report shows the journey of the visitors from one section to the next.
 This report helps you identify content or continuity issues on the website.
-It shows the navigation behaviour of users which is very helpful for eCommerce websites.
+It shows the navigation behavior of users which is very helpful for eCommerce websites.
 It helps you discover which content works better for you.

 60. What do you understand by assisted conversions?

-Assisted conversions tab in Google Analytics is to analyze the indirect value of a marketing channel, an element with UTM or a landing page you want to track.
+Assisted conversions tab in Google Analytics is to analyze the indirect value of a marketing channel, an element with UTM, or a landing page you want to track.
 The measurement of interactions other than the final click that leads to a conversion is called assisted conversion.

 With the assisted conversion, we can identify the values of channels which helps at the initial, mid-level cycle.
-This helps businesses to stop ignoring channels which take the customers to the final marketing channel which eventually gets converted.
+This helps businesses to stop ignoring channels that take the customers to the final marketing channel which eventually gets converted.

 61. What is Audience Report in Google Analytics?